nuagenetworks/nuagenetworks.github.io/_posts/2017-03-09-Exposing Nuage subnets to Openstack tenants.md

 In the context of Openstack, it is not always possible to create a direct mapping between this network topology and the tenant structure.
 There could be multiple reasons:

-1. **Tenants only have access to a subset of subnets of a Nuage Networks domain.** Typically in Openstack you would need to attach subnets/networks to a router .
-When each tenant creates its own router, it is not trivial anymore to link the two and setup reachability.
+1. **Tenants should only have access to particular subnets of a Nuage Networks domain.** In Openstack, a tenant user can create subnets and attach these to a router.
+It is not trivial though to link such router to another tenant's router and setup reachability between them.
 2. **Virtual Machines (VMs) of tenant A need to route to VMs of tenant B**.
 Direct routing implies VMs are part of the same Nuage Networks L3 domain.
 However mapping this to a router in Openstack is not possible since a router is typically managed under a single tenant.
-3. **You like to use the Nuage Networks _Zones_ as part of your network design.** This could be done to segregate projects, security zones or create ACL policies on.
-There is no concept of grouping subnets together in Openstack.
+3. **Network Administrators like to use the Nuage Networks _Zones_ as part of your network design.** This could be done to segregate projects, security zones or create ACL policies on.
+There is no concept of grouping subnets in Openstack.

 To accomodate this, you can expose Nuage subnets explicitly to a tenant by using the `--nuagenet` argument of the `neutron subnet-create` command.